cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/readme.md

           curl -sL https://ibm.biz/idt-installer |bash

-For Windows 10, run this as an administrator:
+For Windows 10, run this as an administrator in Windows Powershell:

 ```
 [Net.ServicePointManager]::SecurityProtocol = "Tls12"; iex(New-Object  Net.WebClient).DownloadString('https://ibm.biz/idt-win-installer')
 ```

 This will take a few mins to finish.

+**Note:** On Windows, The Docker for Windows installation may log you off, but the install is not completed.
+Wehn you log in again, relaunch the same command again and the installation will resume.
+The installation will end with a question to ask for a system restart which you must complete.

 In addition to the above mentioned, this command will also install the Kubernetes CLI (kubectl) as well as other tooling: